This information is for our 2016 program and is listed for archival purposes only.

 The MCN Annual Gathering (September 29th to October 1, 2016)

-In September of 2016, the MCN will host our Annual Gathering.
-At this time, we will bring together the top teams from both the January-March and March-June cycles.
+In September of 2016, the MCN hosted our Annual Gathering.
+At this time, we bourht together the top teams from both the January-March and March-June cycles.
 (Companies that participated in both cycles will have their scores averaged.)
-Last year’s event was held at the United Nations.
-This year’s gathering will be in Washington, DC.
-Top companies will compete to divide $50,000 worth of cash and in-kind prizes.
+The 2015 event was held at the United Nations.
+The 2016 gathering was held at the Washington DC Impact Hub.
+Top companies divided $30,000 worth of cash and in-kind prizes.

 The Mentor Capital Network’s Sustainable Business Plan Collaboration.